Play It Again, Chris. . .

 Are American children free to learn?

-about class size.
+And thus, the education debate is not about funding.
+It is not about class size.
 It is not about computer equipment.
-It is not
+It is not even about vouchers.

 The education debate is about the freedom to learn.

 The National Education Association is committed to monopoly control of young people's minds; the current occupants of the White House - both the president and the first lady - share that commitment.

 That commitment has nothing to do with the quality of education, but everything to do with state monopoly of education.
 Those who wish to control the information imparted to our children, those who wish to perpetuate the group divisions in our society are threatened by alternative sources of education - private, parochial or home schooling - not unlike East Germany's leaders were by freedom in West Germany.
 The advocates of exclusively state-controlled education - first articulated as Objective No.10 in Karl Marx's Communist Manifesto - are building something of a Berlin Wall around it, using money and slogans in place of concrete blocks and barbed wire.

 In order to discuss education properly, the nation would have to embark on a public debate about socialism - the subject of the first question posed above.
 The idea of a state monopoly in education is a socialist concept.
 So are positions taken on countless issues by our politicians every day.
 Some do so knowingly.
 Others, perhaps the majority, do not.